anandf/resource-tracker/README.md

 # resource-tracker
-utility to track new resource relationships using lightweight event based mechanism
+utility to track new resource relationships using lightweight mechanism